In general, you pay an annual premium to Revenu Québec for coverage under the Public Prescription Drug Insurance Plan.

 The following persons are generally covered by the Public Prescription Drug Insurance Plan free of charge:

-Under age 18: Not have access to a private plan through a student job or otherwise
+- Under age 18, without access to a private plan

 - Age 18 to 25, without access to a private plan, in full-time attendance at an educational institution, spouseless, domiciled with their parents or legal guardian